dariomasante/bnspatial/README.md

 # bnspatial
-Function wrapper for the spatial implementation of Bayesian Networks in R and more.
+Package for the spatial implementation of Bayesian Networks and mapping in geographical space.
+Outputs are GIS ready maps of expected value (or most likely state) given known and unknown conditions, maps of uncertainty measured as both coefficient of variation or Shannon index (entropy), maps of probability associated to any states of any node of the network.
+Some additional features are provided as well, such as parallel processing options, data discretization routines and function wrappers designed for users with minimal knowledge of the R programming language.

 To install (until the package is not available on CRAN):
 - download the source file [bnspatial_0.9.tar.gz](https://github.com/dariomasante/bnspatial/blob/master/bnspatial_0.9.tar.gz?raw=true) to the R working directory (or any other directory)